 Flood insurance policies usually come with waiting periods of 14 to 30 days.
 The difference depends on whether you obtain coverage through a private policy or through the National Flood Insurance Program (NFIP).
-Private policies typically have a waiting period of about two weeks while NFIP policies — sold through private insurers but underwritten by the Federal Emergency Management Agency (FEMA) — nearly always have a 30-day waiting period.
+Private policies typically have a waiting period of about two weeks, while NFIP policies — sold through private insurers but underwritten by the Federal Emergency Management Agency (FEMA) — nearly always have a 30-day waiting period.

-Whether you get coverage from an NFIP or non-NFIP policy, it's usually very difficult to receive immediate flood insurance — especially if you are a first-time flood insurance buyer.
+Whether you get coverage from an NFIP or a non-NFIP policy, it's usually very difficult to receive immediate flood insurance — especially if you are a first-time flood insurance buyer.
 Typically, the only way you can avoid a waiting period is by changing your existing policy at or just prior to its renewal date.
 Even then, you’d probably only be eligible for immediate coverage if your mortgage company required the change, or if your property met special risk designations assigned by an adjuster.

 What is the waiting period for flood insurance?

 A flood insurance policy from the NFIP normally carries a 30-day waiting period before it becomes active.
 Congress raised the waiting period to 30 days from five days in 1994 to combat purchases that took place immediately before a flood.
 However, there are still some exceptions to this 30-day waiting period.
 The NFIP may waive its waiting period if: